 - Application Insights is an extensible Application Performance Management (APM) service that lets you monitor the performance of applications, such as your chatbot.

 - Speech API to change how customers interface with your bot.

-- QnA Maker can be used as to quickly add knowledge to your bot from semi-structured content like an FAQ.
+- QnA Maker to quickly add knowledge to your bot from semi-structured content like an FAQ.

-- Translator Text is a service that you might consider to easily add multi-lingual support to your bot.
+- Translator Text as a service to easily add multi-lingual support to your bot.

 This scenario uses Azure SQL Database for storing customer reservations.
 SQL Database includes zone redundant databases, failover groups, and geo-replication.
 For more information, see Azure SQL Database availability capabilities.

 This scenario uses Azure App Service.
 With App Service, you can automatically scale the number of instances that run your bot.
 This functionality lets you keep up with customer demand for your web application and chatbot.
 For more information on autoscale, see Autoscaling best practices in the Azure Architecture Center.

-For other scalability topics, see the performance efficiency checklist in the Azure Architecture Center.
+For other scalability articles, see the performance efficiency checklist in the Azure Architecture Center.

 This scenario uses Azure Active Directory (Azure AD) B2C, a business-to-consumer identity management service, to authenticate users.
 With Azure AD B2C, your chatbot doesn't store any sensitive customer account information or credentials.
 For more information, see the Azure AD B2C overview.